King Tells NATO Chief Regional Calm Requires Effective International Efforts For Ceasefire In Gaza, Lebanon

 Date

-According to a royal court statement, His Majesty stressed the need to step up efforts to prevent dragging the region into an all-out war.
+His Majesty stressed the need to step up efforts to prevent dragging the region into an all-out war, according to a Royal Court statement.

 The King called for bolstering the humanitarian response in Gaza and ensuring the unimpeded flow of aid to the Strip.

-His Majesty also reaffirmed the importance of creating a political horizon to achieve just and comprehensive peace on the basis of the two-state solution.
+His Majesty also reaffirmed the importance of creating a Political horizon to achieve just and comprehensive peace on the basis of the two-state solution, the statement said.

 Discussions covered Jordan's ties with NATO and means of bolstering cooperation in various fields.